 One of our big goals here at The Adventure Junkies is to make your life easier when it comes to gearing up for hiking.
 In this guide, we’ll walk you through how to choose hiking sandals and show you our selection of some of the best models of the year.

-THE ULTIMATE GUIDE TO FIND THE BEST HIKING SANDALS
+QUICK ANSWER: THE BEST HIKING SANDALS

 HIKING SANDALS 101